 Bulk organic 100% cacao chocolate has unsurpassed flavor and is perfect for all organic baking chocolate recipes.
 If you are going to take the time to craft a homemade chocolate truffle or baked good you will want your time to pay off with the best possible result.
 This pure 100% cacao gives you the real organic cacao experience in a raw flavor.
 You should experience the taste of wild cacao like the Indians of Amazonia.

 The real taste of pure raw cacao is very apparent when eating 100% cocoa solids because there is nothing else added to the chocolate (no sugar, no vanilla, no milk, no extra cocoa butter).
 This is the real test of quality.
 Notice the floral nuances with dark earthy flavors and a slight wet cacao taste tempered with a smooth even melt.
 We know the source of the cacao and the orchards and feel confident in the quality and safety.
 The farmers tending the cacao trees are paid a living wage and they really enjoy what they do.
-The Peruvian government carefully regulates all aspects of the cacao and ensures everyone involved is following good hygiene and care of the organic cacao to ensure sustainability and successful long term future.
-The result is an unsweetened organic baking chocolate you'll feel good about.
+The farmer co-ops carefully regulate all aspects of the cacao watching that everyone involved is following good hygiene and care of the organic cacao, including sustainability.
+The result is an unsweetened organic chocolate you'll feel good about.

 Unsweetened Chocolate Means It tastes Bitter.

 Organic Dark Chocolate Unsweetened Chocolate Ingredients: Organic Cocoa Mass

 Please read our reviews so you can learn more about our quality chocolate.

 We use Ethical Trade and Fair Trade Cacao.
 UTZ and Rainforest Alliance is a collaboration of independent audit organizations that reviews cacao and fair chocolate practices.

 The Differences in Flavor of our Pure Chocolate Types